skiadas/TheoryCompCourse/schedule.md

 ### Day 1

 Sections 9.6-9.7 wrap-up
-  ~ - Proving a language is not regular (Pumping Lemma) (Wahl)
+  ~ - Proving a language is not regular (Pumping Lemma)
-    - Examples of non-regular languages (Wahl)
+    - Examples of non-regular languages
-    - Language of properly-nested parentheses (Wahl)
+    - Language of properly-nested parentheses

 CFG notes 5.1
   ~ - Motivation for CFGs: Interpreting programming language code